 For patients who respond to their initial therapy, the myeloma growth rate, as measured by the monoclonal (or myeloma) protein-doubling time, increases progressively with each subsequent relapse, and remission durations become shorter and shorter.
 Marrow function becomes increasingly compromised as patients develop pancytopenia and enter a refractory phase; occasionally, the myeloma cells dedifferentiate and extramedullary plasmacytomas develop.
 The myeloma cells may still be sensitive to chemotherapy, but the regrowth rate during relapse is so rapid that progressive improvement is not observed.

 Combinations of drugs or single agents may be administered sequentially as required.
 The goal is to avoid symptoms and adverse consequences of relapsing disease; however, the onset of therapy may be delayed because of slow disease progression and good performance status.

 Treatment options for relapsed or refractory multiple myeloma include the following:

 Daratumumab is a monoclonal antibody targeting CD38 that can be given on its own but is usually given in combination with other drugs.
 Although it is given as an infusion, the subcutaneous formulation has equivalent efficacy and fewer adverse events.

-Elotuzumab is a monoclonal antibody directed at SLAMF7 (single-lymphocyte activating molecular F7).
+Elotuzumab is a monoclonal antibody directed at SLAMF7 (signaling lymphocytic activation molecule F7).

-Carfilzomib is a second-generation proteasome inhibitor that is given intravenously (IV) (unlike the subcutaneous route for bortezomib); most studies have employed twice-weekly administration, but once-weekly administration appears at least equally efficacious and safe.
+Carfilzomib is a second-generation proteasome inhibitor that is given by IV (unlike the subcutaneous route for bortezomib); most studies have employed twice-weekly administration, but once-weekly administration appears at least equally efficacious and safe.